score-json/nlohmann_json/TSF/trustable/statements/JLS-35.md

 references:
         - type: web_content
           url: "https://scorecard.dev/viewer/?uri=github.com%2Fnlohmann%2Fjson"
-          description: "OpenSSF Scorecard Report for nlohmann/json, where score for 'CI-Tests' supports this statement"
+          description: "OpenSSF Scorecard Report for the nlohmann/json library, where the score for 'CI-Tests' supports this statement."
         - type: web_content
           url: "https://github.com/nlohmann/json/pulls?q=is%3Apr+is%3Aclosed+review%3Aapproved"
-          description: "All approved pull requests in the nlohmann/json repository, with the results of the CI pipeline executions."
+          description: "All approved pull requests in the nlohmann/json repository, along with the results of the CI pipeline executions."
 score:
     Erikhu1: 0.9
 ---